The effect of temperature

 Every solar panel will have a temperature coefficient.
 The temperature coefficient represents the rate at which the panel will underperform at each increase in degree Celsius (°C).
-Most panels have a temperature coefficient of between -0.2% /°C to -0.5%/°C, when tested under standard laboratory conditions, where ambient temperature is set to 25°C. The closer the temperature coefficient is to zero, the better the panel will perform when the temperature rises.
+Most panels have a temperature coefficient of between -0.2% /°C to -0.5%/°C, when tested under standard laboratory conditions, where the solar panel cell temperature is set to 25°C. The closer the temperature coefficient is to zero, the better the panel will perform when the temperature rises.
 All solar panel manufacturers are required to provide the temperature coefficient figure.

 Panels can get very hot

 In many instances, a solar cell can get as hot as 65°C, causing the panel to become less efficient and therefore produce less power.
 If a panel with a temperature coefficient of -0.4%/°C were to reach an extreme heat of 65°C, it would reduce output by as much as 26% (-0.4% x 65).
 However, there are more variables involved than simply the coefficient value, and the equation is a little more complicated.